 If you have no GPOs that “conflict” anywhere in your Scope of Management (SOM), they will apply cumulatively.
 However, if you have a GPO which says to do one specific thing at, say, the Domain level, and another GPO which says to do a specific thing at, say, the OU level, the one “closer” to the user (or computer) will apply.
 So, here’s a simple example: You restrict the control panel at the domain level, but at the OU level you make it available.
 Since the GPO linked to the OU is “closer” to the target account, that is the setting that will take effect.

 There is a feature called Group Policy Loopback Policy Processing which accomplishes this.
 Loopback Processing allows you to apply all GPO settings from both the computer AND user side and enforce those settings for all users no matter who they are.
-Jeremy discusses this in great detail in Chapter 4 of the book, and has lessons on this in his Group Policy Training Class.
+Jeremy discusses this in great detail in Chapter 4 of the book (third edition, with the gear cover), and has lessons on this in his Group Policy Training Class.

 Yes, you can create a GPO in the Group Policy Objects node and unless you link it to another container object, it will have no effect on your network.
 This also applies to GPOs contained within the Starter GPO node as well.